GaloisInc/cardano-network-service-assurance/doc/RunningCNSA.md

       cardano-tracer --config $NODE_CFG_DIR/c-tracer-config-reforwarding.yaml

-Note that we're using configurations configured for P2P, this is not a requirement.
+Note that our configurations are setup for P2P, this is not a requirement.

-A couple things to note regarding `config/c-tracer-config-reforwarding.yaml`
+A couple notes regarding `config/c-tracer-config-reforwarding.yaml`:

 - The configuration data duplicates two variables in [variables.sh](../scripts/variables.sh):